VedTheKnight/FinSearch-Momentum-Trading/README.md

 "Return Reversal.ipynb" contains code which aims to demonstrate the phenomenon of return reversal over a range of holding periods.
 We plot the returns of the top decile-"winners" and bottom decile-"losers" ranging holding period from 1 month to 60 months.
 We obtained a very interesting trend where return reversal dominated for short and long time-frames while the winners continued to win in the intermediate time frames.
-We have included this in more depth in our report
+We have included this in more depth in our report.